mirefly/application-services/components/logins/README.md

 ![status-img](https://img.shields.io/static/v1?label=not%20implemented&message=Firefox%20Preview,%20Desktop&color=darkred)

 ## Implementation Overview
 Logins implements encrypted storage for login records on top of SQLcipher, with support for Sync (using the [sync15](https://github.com/mozilla/application-services/tree/master/components/sync15) crate).
+It used a modified version of the database schema that [firefox-ios](https://github.com/mozilla-mobile/firefox-ios/blob/faa6a2839abf4da2c54ff1b3291174b50b31ab2c/Storage/SQL/SQLiteLogins.swift) used.
+Notable difference include:
+- the queries
-It uses a slight modification on top of the database schema that [firefox-ios](https://github.com/mozilla-mobile/firefox-ios/blob/faa6a2839abf4da2c54ff1b3291174b50b31ab2c/Storage/SQL/SQLiteLogins.swift) used.
-Notable difference include many of the queries and how sync is performed in order to allow syncs to complete with fewer database operations.
+- how sync is performed in order to allow syncs to complete with fewer database operations
+- timestamps, iOS uses microseconds, where the logins component uses milliseconds.

 See the header comment in `src/schema.rs` for an overview of the schema.

 ## Directory structure
 The relevant directories are as follows: